Skip to main content

 Integrating Regal in your favorite editor means you'll get immediate feedback from the linter as you work on your policies.
 More than that, it'll unlock a whole new set of features that leverage Regal's language server, like context-aware completion suggestions, informative tooltips on hover, or go-to-definition.

-Elevate your policy development experience with Regal in VS Code, Zed, Neovim, Helix and other editors!
+Elevate your policy development experience with Regal in VS Code, Neovim, Zed, Helix and more on our Editor Support page!

 To learn more about the features provided by the Regal language server, see the Language Server page.